hiver-py/MLOS/README.md

 - Bagging & Feature sampling
 - Random forest

-*Including a Shiny app for visualizing how the complexity parameter affects the complexity of a decision tree.*
+*Including an interactive Shiny application that visualizes how the complexity parameter affects the complexity of a decision tree.*

 ## Module 5: Advanced Methods